apla/me.apla.cordova.app-preferences/README.md

 ---
 Tests available in `src/test.js`.
 After installing plugin, you can add test code from this file and then launch `testPlugin()` function.

-Android and iOS tested ok at this moment.
+iOS, Android and Windows Phone 8 test pass ok at this moment.

 Credits:
 ---